 Of course if you're one of those folks who really believe that criminals all handle their firearms with stupendous skill, then you probably believe everything about how great gun handlers the criminals were in the Old West.

-You see, someone wants us to believe the myth that Hardin pulled off this miraculous maneuver.
+You see, someone wants us to believe the myth that Hardin pulled off this miraculous maneuver while not getting shot in the process.
 And remember, this is all just guessing because no one had ever come forward to say they witnessed it.
-So yes, there are those who want us to believe that Wild Bill Hickok reached for a pistol with his presumably dominant hand -- and some “nobody” by the name of "Wesley Clements" is supposed to have made a sharp motion of the wrist and quickly flipped the gun forward and back into firing position, catching Hickok off guard and supposedly "unable to react."
+Of course there are those who want us to believe that Wild Bill Hickok reached for a pistol with his presumably dominant hand, his gun hand, and some “nobody” by the name of "Wesley Clements" is supposed to have made a sharp motion of the wrist and quickly flipped the gun forward and back into firing position, catching Hickok off guard and supposedly "unable to react."

 This all had supposedly taken place while Wild Bill Hickok just stood there -- open mouthed and supposedly dumbfounded.
 Give me a break!